 Slow Cooker Beef Goulash

 - 1 kg Braising Steak cut into bitesize pieces

 - 2 Garlic Cloves peeled and chopped

 - 2 Red Peppers sliced.

 - 450 ml Beef Stock

-- 3 tbsp Thickening Granules (or use plain flour)
+- 3 tablespoon Thickening Granules (or use plain flour)

 - Salt and Pepper

 - Place the onions, garlic, peppers and paprika spices in a slow cooker basin.

 - Place the beef on top of the onion mix.